STEVE INSKEEP, Host:

 COPE: And I'll be involved in the targeting.
 So this is - this will very much complement my tool kit.

 GJELTEN: In truth, intelligence analysts have long understood the need to study enemy relationships.
 What's new is how sophisticated the process has become.
 Veteran analysts use hunches and intuition to construct the social network that lies behind a roadside bombing operation.
 But brainy warrior-mathematicians like Major McCulloh can do it far more quickly.

 MCCULLOH: The first network I looked at probably had about two to three hundred nodes in it, and it took an analyst with 26 years experience about five days to look through it and identify where they felt the key vulnerabilities were, and I was able to put it into the software that I'm using and do some basic network analysis, and in about 15 to 20 minutes I kind of had the same conclusion.

 GJELTEN: As with any computer operation, the quality of the analysis depends on the quality of the data going in.
 Kathleen Carley, who's worked with the military since she got out of college, says if soldiers are to understand a roadside bombing network, they need information, from people they capture, from informants, from intercepted phone calls.

-Major EUGENE VINDMAN (JAG Officer): Maybe do a little bit of analysis on your own or ask some intelligent questions of the targeteer, to make sure that the target they've identified is not a guy that might have made a wrong phone call to a bad guy but actually has enough links to that bad guy through other activities to actually be a bad guy and therefore be a legal military target.
+EUGENE VINDMAN: Maybe do a little bit of analysis on your own or ask some intelligent questions of the targeteer, to make sure that the target they've identified is not a guy that might have made a wrong phone call to a bad guy but actually has enough links to that bad guy through other activities to actually be a bad guy and therefore be a legal military target.